matthew-brett/teaching/_sources/optimizing_space.txt

     -7.9960266912...

-The optimization routine ``fmin_powell`` is trying various different translations, finally coming to the optimum (minimum) translation of very nearly -8.
+The optimization routine ``fmin_powell`` is trying various different translations, finally coming to the optimum (minimum) translation close to -8.

 ***********************
 More than one parameter